Langhorne Borough, Pennsylvania: Education

 Langhorne Borough lies within the Neshaminy School District.
-Students living within borough boundaries attend Tawanka Elementary School for grades K-4, Maple Point Middle School for grades 5-8, and Neshaminy High School for grades 9-12.
+Students living within borough boundaries attend Tawanka Elementary School for grades K-4, Maple Point Middle School for grades 5–8, and Neshaminy High School for grades 9–12.

 There was formerly a school in the borough limits, Oliver Heckman Elementary School.
 The facility was built in 1966, and it closed in August 2016.
 In 2023 the district board of trustees agreed to sell the building for $3,200,000.

 Cairn University is located just south of Langhorne Borough in Langhorne Manor and Middletown Township.

 Transportation

 As of 2007 there were 6.19 mi of public roads in Langhorne, of which 3.50 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 2.69 mi were maintained by the borough.

 Pennsylvania Route 213 and Pennsylvania Route 413 both pass through Langhorne.
-PA 213 follows a southwest-northeast alignment along Maple Avenue, while PA 413 follows a southeast-northwest alignment along Pine Street.
+PA 213 follows a southwest–northeast alignment along Maple Avenue, while PA 413 follows a southeast–northwest alignment along Pine Street.

 SEPTA provides bus service to Langhorne along City Bus Route 14, which runs between the Frankford Transportation Center in Northeast Philadelphia and the Oxford Valley Mall, and Suburban Bus Route 130, which runs between Frankford Avenue and Knights Road in Northeast Philadelphia and Bucks County Community College in Newtown.
-The Langhorne station formerly known as The Penndel station serving SEPTA Regional Rail's West Trenton Line is located south of Langhorne in Langhorne Manor.
+Langhorne station, formerly known as Penndel station, is a station on SEPTA Regional Rail's West Trenton Line located south of Langhorne in Langhorne Manor.